 Not all nanny tax and payroll services are the same.
 Many will do the bare minimum and then leave you to figure out the rest like getting set up as an employer and dealing with tax season paperwork.
 And good luck trying to get someone on the phone to help.
 That does not make life easier for you and can cause problems down the road.
 A business payroll company may say they can do your nanny taxes but they will just treat you like a small business, which is the wrong way to go.
-There are many nuances to household employment tax, wage, and labor laws that make families with domestic help much different than a traditional employer.
+There are many nuances to household employment tax, wage, and labor laws that make families with domestic help much different than a traditional employers.

-Choose a nanny payroll provider that will take care of your employer set up, pay your nanny the right way, handle all of the withholdings, and provide expert client support.
+Choose a nanny payroll provider that will take care of your employer setup, pay your nanny the right way, handle all of the withholdings, and provide expert client support.

 How to fix your nanny tax mistakes

 If you are making any of these mistakes, or just need some help figuring out how to do nanny payroll, give us a call at (800) 929-9213.
 We offer a free, no-obligation consultation with a household employment expert.
 Ask questions.
 Get advice.
-And if you think GTM Payroll Services is right for you, they can set up your account in a matter of minutes.
+And if you think GTM Payroll Services is right for you, we can set up your account in a matter of minutes.